THE TRAVELLING HISTORIAN -- THE MAN IN THE IRON MASK

 G. Wilson

-During World War II another breed of barbarian - the Nazis - occupied the island and built along its west coast a string of ominous, ugly concrete bunkers.
-These sad reminders of that terrible time remain now only as sullen subjects for the comments of curious tourists.
-To nullify the baseness of the Nazis's sites of savagery and sadism, the familiar symbol of the human spirit to prevail over evil occupies a dominant place beside the highway out of Cannes - Winston Churchill's watchword - V for Victory.
+During World War II another breed of barbarian - the Nazis - occupied the island and built along its west coast, a string of ominously, ugly concrete bunkers.
+These savage reminders of that sad time still sully the landscape, now only simply subjects for the contemptive comments of curious tourists.
+Nearby, prevailing over these evil outposts in a dominant place beside the highway out of Cannes, is the familiar symbol of the human spirit - Winston Churchill's well-known - V for Victory.

 Photo by